-Extra questions and challengesWhen does a user see a question or challenge?
+Extra security questions and login challengesWhen does a user see a security question or login challenge?

 A user is presented with the login challenge when a suspicious login is detected, such as the user not following the sign-in patterns that they've shown in the past.

-Important: Google decides which challenge is appropriate to present to a user based on multiple security and usability factors.
+Important: Google decides which type of login challenge is appropriate to present to a user based on multiple security and usability factors.
 For example, the employee ID login challenge might not always be presented to a specific user, even if you turned it on.

 Yes.
 For details, see Set up a recovery phone number or email address.

 2-Step Verification (2SV) is a type of login challenge.
 When your users have it on, they won't get another login challenge.
 For the same reason, Admin Reports display each 2-Step Verification as a login challenge.